Is 187 A Prime Number

 3. Fermat's Little Theorem:

 This theorem provides a probabilistic test for primality.
-It's not foolproof but can quickly determine whether a number is likely composite.
-It's based on the property that if p is a prime number, then for any integer a, a<sup>p</sup> ≡ a (mod p).
-However, some composite numbers (called Carmichael numbers) satisfy this congruence for all a, making this test inconclusive in those cases.
+Even so, it's not foolproof but can quickly determine whether a number is likely composite.
+But it's based on the property that if p is a prime number, then for any integer a, a<sup>p</sup> ≡ a (mod p).
+Even so, some composite numbers (called Carmichael numbers) satisfy this congruence for all a, making this test inconclusive in those cases.

 4. Miller-Rabin Primality Test: